 Golden Canyon – Gower Gulch Loop visits some of the most stunning landscapes in Death Valley National Park.
 The 4-mile hike begins with a one-mile trek up Golden Canyon.
 Numbered markers along the way make the canyon easy to follow.
 These markers correspond with an interpretive trail guide that tells the geological history of the land.
 The guide is available for purchase at the trailhead and visitor centers, but no guide is required to realize the beauty of Golden Canyon.

 The sides of the canyon are made up of red mudstone and colorful mosaic conglomerates.
-Occasional broken pavement offers a reminder that there was once a road through this canyon until a rainstorm washed it out in 1976.
+Occasional broken pavement offers a reminder that a road once went through this canyon until a rainstorm took it out in 1976.
 Follow the main wash uphill toward the prominent landmark aptly named the Red Cathedral.